neijrr/nextcloud_passwords_handbook_ru/Project/Bug-Reporting.md

 - Server OS and Version

 ### Steps to reproduce
-1. Tell us how to reproduce your issue.
+1. Tell us how to reproduce your issue
 2. Provide sample data if needed
 3. Include relevant user settings and app settings if not standard